I-Like-Android/i-like-android.github.io/docs/welcome-page.md

 ::: tip MESSAGE FROM DEVELOPER

-This is still a learning process for me, this will not be perfect, please allow me some time to get used to this new.. style of website.
+This is still a learning process for me, this will not be perfect, please allow me some time to get used to this new.. style.

 :::